-Your resume is a concise, targeted summary of your skills and experiences, both paid and unpaid.
+Your resume is a concise document that communicates your skills, abilities, and knowledge, through your experiences, both paid and unpaid.

-Think of it as a marketing tool that shows that your product (you) meets the needs of your potential customer (the employer).
+Your resume demonstrates that you meet the needs of the employer.
 It highlights accomplishments that relate to your career objectives and next move, whether that is an internship, a new job in your field, a promotion, a transition to a different area of work or re-entry into the marketplace.

 Your resume and cover letter alone will not get you hired, but they should give readers a solid understanding of your relevant academic and professional background and make them want to meet you and discuss your qualifications further in an interview.

 In addition to showcasing your skills and experience, your resume is also an example of your writing skills and attention to detail.
 The grammar, punctuation, consistency and formatting must be flawless.
 Please have your resume reviewed by a career advisor or career fellow before sending it to a potential employer.
 It is essential that your resume be honest and truthful.
 Include only those things that you have done or are currently doing.
 A resume is generally one page upon graduation from an undergraduate program.
 Experienced professionals and graduate students may have more than one page, though one page is generally preferable.